AdaCore/gnatstudio/docs/users_guide/debugging.rst

   the elements of the array whose value has just changed appear in red.

-  As another example, if you choose to display the value of local variables in the data window (:menuselect:`Display->Display Local Variables`), only the variables whose value has changed are highlighted; the others remain black.
+  As another example, if you choose to display the value of local variables in the data window (:menuselection:`Display --> Display Local Variables`), only the variables whose value has changed are highlighted;
+  the others remain black.

 Icons
 ^^^^^